English

 17/02/2014

 Before I share another travel report with you, I wish to make a rather sociological comment on what could be called philosophical positioning in the social realm.
-During the last couple of years of Facebook debates on numerous topics, I have noticed that – at least among my acquaintances [...]
+During the [...]

 Bangkok Shutdown on video